Aryiqbal/Django-Based-Web-Application-with-Data-Analysis-using-Python/README.md

 Run python manage.py runserver and access the application at http://127.0.0.1:8000/.
 Data Analysis:
 Open ARIMA.ipynb using Jupyter Notebook to explore the data analysis.
+Open LSTM.ipynb using Jupyter Notebook to explore the data analysis.